LushaTeam/cassandra_backups/README.md

 * Backup / Restore a multi-node cluster with this and the "Node Restart Method" generally works, but many options are untested (eg: operations scoped to a single column family).

-* The restore command doesn't get along with empty folders and/or files, causing decompression to fail with some ugly errors.
-Always check `stdout` even if it looks like all went well.

 * It is possible to backup all keyspaces at once, but restore has to be done one by one.

 * Likewise, it is possible to backup from several host with a single command, but to restore